Pros and Cons of Genetically Modified Organisms (GMOs)

-But the controversy over GMOs, particularly in food continues: scientists are split, governments are pursuing different regulatory approaches, farmers and the food industry do not always agree and environmentalists and consumer groups remain unconvinced about the safety of GMOs.
-In a debate that has so far generated over 2,000 studies documenting that GMO technology does not pose an unusual threat to human health³ and probably just as many supporting the opposite, it is perhaps difficult to strip arguments back to the basic facts and get a fresh look at the issues.
+In a debate, which has so far generated over 2,000 studies, documenting that GMO technology does not pose an unusual threat to human health , and probably involves just as many people supporting the opposite idea, it is perhaps difficult to strip arguments back to the basic facts and get a fresh look at the issues.

 But we at Greentumble decided we were up for the challenge and are giving you below our best analysis of the pros and cons of GMOs.

 A Genetically Modified Organism is one in which its genes have been altered in a laboratory.

 When speaking of plants, it is different from a hybrid plant in that a hybrid plant is one which has been crossed with another of its own species, for instance two grapevines.
 The resulting hybrid of the two plants contains some of the characteristics of each, for example a more cold-hardy grapevine might be the result of the cross.

 Plants are genetically modified to achieve specific results, primarily to make the crop resistant to pests or to herbicides sprayed on neighboring weeds.

 An example of a genetically modified plant is Bt corn.
 Monsanto chemical company, a major agricultural chemical supplier and producer of GMO products crossed genetic material in a laboratory from a pest-resistant bacteria (bacillus thuringiensis or Bt) naturally occurring in many soils with corn.

 The resultant product, Bt corn contains the insecticidal compounds commonly called Bt toxins within its every cell.
 The plant itself is a pesticide registered with the EPA.
 It kills the corn rootworm who tries to feed on it.